NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   measurements agree with triangulated points.
 Use a bigger number as depth errors are usually on the order of 0.01 meters while reprojection errors are on the order of 1 pixel.
 Type: double.
 Default: 1000.
-``--tri_weight`` The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
-A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
-Type: double.
-Default: 0.
 ``--export_to_voxblox`` Save the depth clouds and optimized transforms needed to create a mesh with voxblox (if depth clouds exist).
 Type: bool.
 Default: false.
 ``--save_transformed_depth_clouds`` Save the depth clouds with the